asselapathirana/django_deploy_with_ansible/README.md

 # if the vps is minimal, there might be the need to manually login and install python (2.7), sshkey and sudo on remote machines
 # login to the remote and
 apt-get update
-apt-get install sshkey python-minimal sudo pip
+apt-get install python-minimal sudo python-pip

 3.  you have to make sure database and STATICFILES settings in django settings file should be, so:
     DATABASES = {